chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_drbd_config_rb.rst

    Replace ``FQDN`` with the |fqdn| of the server.
 Replace ``IP_ADDRESS`` with the virtual IP address of the server.
 The ``:device`` parameter should be the ethernet interface to which the floater virtual IP address will bind.
 This is typically the public interface of the server.

 #.
-Define each frontend machine:
+Define each frontend server:

    .. code-block:: ruby